Non-Hermitian dynamics of a two-spin system with PT symmetry: Abstract

 \section{Abstract}

-A system of two spins interacting via exchange that are under the influence of spin-polarized currents can be described using a complex functional, or a non-Hermitian (NH) Hamiltonian.
-We study the dynamics of the spins on the Bloch sphere.
-In the case of $\mathcal{PT}$ symmetry, we show that the nonlinear system exhibits oscillating motion related to the real eigenvalues of the linearized NH system.
+A system of interacting spins that are under the influence of spin-polarized currents can be described using a complex functional, or a non-Hermitian (NH) Hamiltonian.
+We study the dynamics of two exchange-coupled spins on the Bloch sphere.
+In the case of currents leading to $\mathcal{PT}$ symmetry, an exceptional point that survives also in the nonlinear system is identified.
+The nonlinear system is bistable for small currents and it exhibits stable oscillating motion or it can relax to a fixed point.
+The oscillating motion of the two spins is akin to synchronised spin-torque oscillators.
 For the full nonlinear system, we derive two conserved quantities that furnish a geometric description of the spin trajectories in phase space and indicate stability of the oscillating motion.
-Our analytical results could provide tools for a more complete description of the dynamics of NH systems that are defined on the Bloch sphere.
+Our analytical results provide tools for the description of the dynamics of NH systems that are defined on the Bloch sphere.